Goody64/CS163-Projects-2024Fall/_posts/2024-12-13-2024-team13-visual-question-answering.md

 ### Results and Comparison with Traditional Models

-The CLIP-based model has demonstrated significant success in zero-shot and few-shot learning for Visual Question Answering (VQA), outperforming traditional models like Stacked Attention Networks (SAN) and LSTM-CNN in various key areas.
+The CLIP-based model has demonstrated significant success in zero-shot and few-shot learning for VQA, outperforming traditional models like Stacked Attention Networks (SAN) and LSTM-CNN in various key areas.
 Below are the findings from experiments on popular VQA datasets like VQAv2 and SNLI-VE:

 - Zero-Shot Performance:
 CLIP has shown competitive accuracy in zero-shot settings without the need for task-specific fine-tuning.
 On the VQAv2 dataset, CLIP achieved an accuracy of approximately 55%, significantly outperforming traditional models like SAN, which achieved around 52%.
 SAN models typically require extensive fine-tuning to achieve such results, whereas CLIP's ability to generalize from large-scale pretraining enables strong performance across diverse tasks without additional labeled data.